Luka Jović: 2015–16 season

-From the beginning of the 2015–16 season, Jović started as a first choice in Red Star attack along with Hugo Vieira and scored 3 goals in first 5 games.
-He scored again against Voždovac a winning goal and brought another win to Red Star at Stadion na Vračaru.
-He scored another game winner in Subotica, against Spartak.
-In November 2015, a racketeer from Loznica threatened him and his family that if they did not pay money to him, that he would "break Jović's legs".
+From the beginning of the 2015–16 season, Jović started as a first choice in Red Star attack along with Hugo Vieira and scored 3 goals in the first 5 games.
+He scored again against Voždovac, a winning goal and brought another win to Red Star at Stadion na Vračaru.
+He scored another game-winner in Subotica, against Spartak.
+In November 2015, a racketeer from Loznica threatened him and his family that if they did not pay money to him, he would "break Jović's legs".
 A suspect was apprehended immediately afterwards.

 Benfica

 In February 2016, Jović signed with Portuguese champions Benfica until 2021.
 On 9 March, he debuted for the club's reserve team in a 2–2 home draw against Sporting da Covilhã in the Segunda Liga.
-He debuted for the first-team on 20 March, as a substitute, in a 1–0 away victory against Boavista in the Primeira Liga.
+He debuted for the first team on 20 March, as a substitute, in a 1–0 away victory against Boavista in the Primeira Liga.

 On 30 January 2017, Jović made his only appearance for the first team when he came on as a substitute in the 81st minute against Vitória de Setúbal.